This page created 6 Aug 2022

 To use the text displayed there we click the small "clipboard" icon on the right side of it, then paste it in the data entry screen in our genealogy program where we want it to be entered.

-ORA offers an extensive set of Transformations to change the way data from a field is output by a Template.
+ORA offers an extensive set of Transforms to change the way data from a field is output by a Template.

-Transformations are entered inside the square brackets that enclose the name of the Variable, following the name and separated by a colon.
-The general format is:[Variable:Transformation]
+Transforms are entered inside the square brackets that enclose the name of the Variable, following the name and separated by a colon.
+The general format is:[Variable:Transform]

-Some Transformations have parameters that control exactly how they work.
-For a Transformation with parameters the general format is:[Variable:Transformation:parameter1:parameter2]
+Some Transforms have parameters that control exactly how they work.
+For a Transform with parameters the general format is:[Variable:Transform:parameter1:parameter2]

-For a description of what, in my opinion, are the most useful of the large number of Transformations offered by ORA, see my article on Transformations.
+For a description of what, in my opinion, are the most useful of the large number of Transforms offered by ORA, see my article on Transforms.

 As mentioned before, all Templates are specific to a given Service and Collection.
 This allows Templates to use the field names that appear in each Collection and provide output that is useful for the data from each different Collection.
 However, it is likely that once you start creating Templates, you will find that you want to reuse Templates you created for one Collection for other similar Collections.